liferay/liferay-docs/develop/learning-paths/mobile/articles/04-creating-get-guestbooks-screenlet/03-creating-server-calls.markdown

 The listener interface defines the methods needed by the Screenlet class to notify the app of the Screenlet's behavior.
 This lets the app developer respond to the Screenlet's actions.
 Create the `GetGuestbooksListener` interface now in the `getguestbooksscreenlet` package.
-Replace the new interface's contents with the following code:
+Replace the interface's contents with the following code:

     package com.liferay.docs.getguestbooksscreenlet;